mariobrusarosco/better-call-buffet/docs/study/alembic-migrations-guide.md

 from sqlalchemy import engine_from_config, pool from alembic import context

-from app.db.base import Base  # Import your SQLAlchemy models from app.core.config import settings  # Import your app settings
+from app.db.connection_and_session import Base  # Import your SQLAlchemy models from app.core.config import settings  # Import your app settings

 # this is the Alembic Config object